valeowoia/kv-html-template/README.md

 ## Single page site template, what used on http://nekodex.ml

-Partially stolen from kvmrnn.
+Partially (but with love) stolen from kvmrnn.
 Partially.